ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    ESMF
       `Earth System Modeling Framework <https://earthsystemmodeling.org/docs/release/latest/ESMF_usrdoc/>`__.
 The ESMF defines itself as “a suite of software tools for developing high-performance, multi-component Earth science modeling applications.”

+   ex-scripts
+      Scripting layer (contained in ``ufs-srweather-app/scripts/``) that should be called by a :term:`J-job <J-jobs>` for each workflow componentto run a specific task or sub-task in the workflow.
+The different scripting layers are described in detail in the `NCO Implementation Standards document <https://www.nco.ncep.noaa.gov/idsb/implementation_standards/ImplementationStandards.v11.0.0.pdf>`__

    FV3
       The Finite-Volume Cubed-Sphere :term:`dynamical core` (dycore).
 Developed at NOAA's `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/>`__ (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
 It is the dycore used in the UFS Weather Model.